ArthurClemens/faceted_search/README.md

 - Fansites
 - Admin interfaces

-This Fase library aims to provide the tooling to bring faceted search to your Elixir application, using Elixir code and a Postgres database.
+**Fase** aims to provide the tooling to bring faceted search to your Elixir application, using Elixir code and a Postgres database.

 This brings the following benefits: